jahangir2526/oci-developer-services/p-OKE-getting-started/README.md

 3. Deploy a Docker image from OCIR Private Repo

+4. Test by accessing the web server deployed behind a LB

 ## Prerequisites:

 1. Follow https://github.com/jahangir2526/oci-developer-services/tree/main/p-OCIR-getting-started and complete all tasks.
 At this point you have docker image in the container Registry.

 2. Generate/reuse auth token